theNewDynamic/oregonsadventurecoast.com/content/blog/2016-10-06-dont-miss-our-second-summer.md

 ---
 ## Did you know that Fall is one of the BEST times to visit the Oregon Coast?

-In case you haven’Autumn is so lovely in fact, many of our locals refer to it as the Oregon Coast’s “Second Summer”.
+Autumn is so lovely that many of our locals refer to it as the Oregon Coast’s “Second Summer.”
 A few of the perks of traveling to the Oregon Coast during the fall season include:

 #### Weather